 I’ve dealt with this many times since that moment, and have found that this actually happens to a lot of moms often.
 Here are some suggestions for how to handle that pesky “it’s okay” moment:

 #1) Ask the person to stay around and share how the action made them feel.

-Talking about it rather than just walking away, even if the conversation isn’t great, will give both you and your child more insight to how the other person is feeling.
+Talking about it rather than just walking away, even if the conversation isn’t great, will give both you and your child more insight into how the other person is feeling.
 Knowing this will help your child see the action from another’s point of view.

 #2) Ask your child about how this started.

 Play out the situation and talk about the feelings involved on both sides.
 Usually, a kick to the face was not because “I wanted to” or “I don’t know.”
-A feeling or emotion evoked it, and helping your child determine that will help them handle their emotions better next time.
+A big feeling or emotion evoked it and helping your child determine that will help them handle their emotions better next time.

 #3) Admit your own faults.